GCL Program Rules and Regulations

 - A commitment to exercise mutual care and responsibility in all relationships.

 All admitted participants sign a written agreement to return to their country of origin for at least one year.
-Failure to comply with this commitment will result in the participant reimbursing the Latin American Board for the total cost of the program, $ 25,000.00 USD.
+Failure to comply with this commitment will result in the participant reimbursing the Latin America Leadership Program for the total cost of the program ($25,000.00 USD).

 Attendance and punctuality is mandatory for all courses and activities.
-If absence is inevitable in case of emergency or illness, you must notify the Program Director.
+If absence is inevitable in case of emergency or illness, you must notify the LALP team.

-Participation will be evaluated by both the professors and the Program Director.
+Participation will be evaluated by both professors and LALP team.
 Both quantity and quality matter, and our primary interest is in top-quality, fast-moving discussion.

-Participants admitted to the GCL Program will not be allowed to enroll in other courses at Georgetown or any other university.
-The GCL program consists of a rigorous curriculum and schedule to which participants will need to devote the majority of their time.
+Participants admitted to the GCL program will not be allowed to enroll in other courses at Georgetown or any other university.
+GCL consists of a rigorous curriculum and schedule to which participants will need to devote the majority of their time.

 It is strongly recommended that participants travel alone to Washington, D.C. for the duration of the program due to the intense curriculum.
-The GCL program is extremely demanding in terms of time since there are scheduled activities from 9am to 4pm from Monday through Friday.
-In addition, we place a great emphasis on the networking and integration among the program participants through social activities which occur beyond the classroom, and by having family members present, we have seen that this prevents 100% integration with the group.
+GCL is extremely demanding in terms of time since there are scheduled activities from 9:00 a.m. to 4:00 p.m. from Monday through Friday.
+In addition, we place a great emphasis on the networking and integration among the program participants through social activities which occur beyond the classroom, and by having family members present, we have seen that this prevents 100 percent integration with the group.

-Every admitted participant must pay a registration fee in the amount of $2,000.00 USD before arriving to Washington via wire transfer or credit card.
+Every admitted participant that receives a full-scholarship must pay a registration fee in the amount of $2,500 USD.
+Those receiving a partial scholarship will only be required to pay tuition costs in the amount not covered by the scholarship (registration fee waived).
+Payment must be made before arriving to Washington, D.C., via wire transfer or direct deposit at a PNC Bank branch.
 Further instructions will be given once accepted to the program.

-By applying to the GCL Program, applicants are competing to obtain a scholarship worth $25,000.00 USD which covers roundtrip airfare to Washington, D.C. from their country of origin among other things.
+By applying to the GCL program, applicants are competing to obtain a full or partial scholarship, which covers roundtrip airfare to Washington, D.C., from their country of origin, among other things.
 Participants who are accepted will be responsible for coordinating their flight schedule with a specific travel agent designated by Georgetown University.